-- Add your Non-Northwestern committee member(s). - Notify your advisor(s)/program office of your Non-Northwestern committee member(s).
-If your program is using GSTS communications, a notification will be sent to your advisor(s)/program office. - 3.
-The program office will complete the setup for your Non-Northwestern committee member(s). - 4.
-Once the program office has completed setup for your Non-Northwestern committee member(s), the setup complete field will be marked 'yes'.
+- 1. Add your Non-Northwestern committee member(s). - 2.
+Notify your advisor(s)/program office of your Non-Northwestern committee member(s).
+If your program is using GSTS communications, a - notification will be sent to your advisor(s)/program office.

-5. Now that their setup is complete they may access GSTS.
-If your program is using GSTS communications, your Non-Northwestern committee - 5.
+3. The program office will complete the setup for your Non-Northwestern committee member(s).

+4. Once the program office has completed setup for your Non-Northwestern committee member(s), the setup complete field will be marked 'yes'. - 5.
 Now that their setup is complete they may access GSTS.
 If your program is using GSTS communications, your Non-Northwestern committee member(s) will be included in the committee invitation mailing list and you may send them invitations to join your committee.

-■ Non-Northwestern Committee Member
+Non-Northwestern Committee Member